florinpatrascu/neo4j_sips/README.md

 Neo4j.Sips
 ==========

 A simple Elixir wrapper around the Neo4j graph database REST API.
-It is aiming to help Elixir developers to play with [Neo4j](http://neo4j.com/developer/get-started/), and to eventually become the main support for a future [Ecto](https://github.com/elixir-lang/ecto) adapter.
+It is aiming to help the Elixir developers explore [Neo4j](http://neo4j.com/developer/get-started/), and to eventually become the core of a future [Ecto](https://github.com/elixir-lang/ecto) adapter.

 ### Install